Final report for ENE15-138

 During 2017, farm food safety training also became the priority for all the Cornell Cooperative Extension to help growers prepare for compliance with the Food Service Modernization Act (FSMA) regulations.
 Farm to Institution Market Readiness included basic information on farm food safety and FSMA compliance during the training conference in January 2016 and emphasized that farmers need to develop farm food safety plans and third-party audit certifications required by many institutional buyers and distributors.
 During 2017, FINYS shared information about farm food safety trainings across the state, several of which were offered by Market Readiness trainees.

 In 2016, 27 agri-service providers participated in the Market Readiness Training program.
 By the end of 2017, the number of trainees dropped to 17.
 The attrition is due to people leaving their positions with Extension and the agencies and non-profit organizations that had sponsored their participation.

 7) 25 trainees participate in up to 10 conference calls to share what they are learning as they interview buyers and provide workshops and follow-up assistance to farmers.
 February-October 2017

-FINYS hosted one GoToMeeting conference call in 2017 which was recorded and uploaded to the shared Google Drive.
+FINYS hosted one GoToMeeting conference call in 2017 with 29 participants, which was recorded and uploaded to the shared Google Drive.
 Based on feedback from trainees, FINYS re-evaluated the effectiveness of the conference call format and determined that one-on-one assistance was preferred amongst trainees.
-FINYS gave one-on-one assistance to the trainees, updated workshop resource materials, and promoted the events they organized from 2017-2018.
+FINYS gave one-on-one assistance to 18 trainees, updated workshop resource materials, and promoted the events they organized from 2017-2018.

 8) 20 trainees track the follow-up and assistance they provide to 80 growers who attend their workshops, and the outcomes of their support.